 Selling to the world?
-Understanding all the options and solutions for optimizing working capital as part of a broader financing strategy is an imperative for all businesses, especially for those that engage in global trade, says Inwha Huh, HSBC's Head of Global Trade and Receivables Finance for Canada and the United States.
+Understanding all the options and solutions for optimizing working capital as part of a broader financing strategy is an imperative for all businesses, especially for those that engage in global trade, says Inwha Huh, HSBC’s Global Head – Structured Trade Solutions, Global Trade and Receivables Finance.

 An ideal working capital strategy includes a mix of solutions that addresses various aspects of a company's cash-related needs - from cash flow and payments to financing and balance sheet management.
 Ms. Huh highlights a key component of this comprehensive strategy that many Canadian companies overlook: receivables finance.

 “Using receivables to manage your working capital and to address a number of other business needs - that's something not many Canadian companies are actively doing today,” says Ms. Huh.
 “Of course, at the mid-market level, Canadian companies have long been using their invoices to access financing, but they are structured in a way that adds leverage to their balance sheet.”

 At the same time, these products tend to greatly limit what companies can borrow and in many cases the cash isn't available immediately.